NikolasMarkou/prompt_collections/system_reverse_engineering.md

     *   **The Question Pyramid:**
         ```mermaid
         graph TD
-            A[Vague Directive: 'Reverse this system'] --> B[Strategic Question: 'What are the system's governing principles?']
+            A["Vague Directive: 'Reverse this system'"] --> B["Strategic Question: 'What are the system's governing principles?'"]
-            B --> C1[Tactical Question 1: 'What are the input-output mappings?']
+            B --> C1["Tactical Question 1: 'What are the input-output mappings?'"]
-            B --> C2[Tactical Question 2: 'What internal states exist?']
+            B --> C2["Tactical Question 2: 'What internal states exist?'"]
-            B --> C3[Tactical Question 3: 'What are the state transition rules?']
+            B --> C3["Tactical Question 3: 'What are the state transition rules?'"]
-            C1 --> D1[Operational Question: 'Which inputs produce Observable X?']
+            C1 --> D1["Operational Question: 'Which inputs produce Observable X?'"]
-            C2 --> D2[Operational Question: 'What conditions trigger State S?']
+            C2 --> D2["Operational Question: 'What conditions trigger State S?'"]
-            C3 --> D3[Operational Question: 'What invariants govern transitions?']
+            C3 --> D3["Operational Question: 'What invariants govern transitions?'"]
         ```
     *   **Process:** Decompose the primary objective until you arrive at operational questions that can be answered with a single, conclusive experiment.